563848086/atomikos-rest/README.md

 9. After Commit or Rollback is complete , then the transaction created by the OrderManager is closed.

 ![communication flow](./overview.png?raw=true "Overview")

+### Prerequisites

+    MySQL - An active MySQL instance running (Any other RDBMS can be used which support XA).
+    Database - Create a Database in the MySQl instance Ensure that the DB server/port/user/pwd are updated in the application.properties